universal-packages/universal-text-wrap/README.md

   // > e word
   ```

-- **`padding`** `number | [number. number, number. number]` `default: 0`
+- **`margin`** `number | [number. number, number. number]` `default: 0`
-  Adds padding to the wrapped lines.
+  Adds margin to the wrapped lines.
 You can pass a single number to add the same padding to all sides, or an array with 4 numbers to add padding to each side in the following order: top, right, bottom, left.

+  > The margin adds to the final width of the block, for example, if you have a width of 10 and a margin of 2, the text will be wrapped to 10 characters but each line will have a length of 14 characters.

   ```js
   const wrappedTextPadding = wrapText('This is some super long text', { padding: 2, width: 10 })